Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: METHOD

-To validate and contextualize the questionnaire data, we conducted 35–55 minute semi-structured interviews using the protocol outlined in Appendix~C. Interviews explored participants’ medical and demographic background, real-world use contexts, attitudes toward AI-generated information, perceived benefits and risks, and expectations for future AI capabilities.
+To contextualize questionnaire responses and surface evaluative reasoning not easily expressed through fixed-response items, we conducted 35--55 minute semi-structured interviews with each participant.
+Interview questions explored participants’ medical background, daily self-management practices, experiences with AI-generated health information, perceived benefits and shortcomings, and expectations for future AI support.
 Interviews were conducted either in person or via phone, depending on participant availability.
-With consent, all interviews were audio-recorded and transcribed within 24 hours.
-Each transcript underwent at least two rounds of cross-checking to ensure accuracy and completeness.
+With participant consent, all interviews were audio-recorded and transcribed verbatim within 24 hours.
+Each transcript was cross-checked to ensure accuracy and completeness.

-All research staff received standardized training in qualitative interviewing and passed a knowledge review on T2DM management to ensure ethical and context-aware data collection.
-Research data were stored securely on the institutional cloud drive of [Anonymous University], with access restricted to authorized personnel.
-All personal identifiers were removed prior to analysis to ensure confidentiality.
+All research staff received standardized training in qualitative interviewing and completed preparatory reviews on T2DM management to ensure ethically and contextually appropriate data collection.
+Data were stored securely on the institutional cloud infrastructure of [Anonymous University], with access restricted to authorized researchers.